cam-cc/NFL-sentiment-analysis/README.md

 # NFL Sentiment Analysis
-This repository contains a Python project that scrapes Twitter data and performs sentiment analysis on tweets related to NFL teams using the RoBERTa pre-trained model.
+This repository contains a Python project that scrapes Twitter data and performs sentiment analysis on tweets related to NFL teams using the RoBERTa pre-trained model. this model is meant to be used IN-SEASON for upcoming games, some context will change and model might not be as effective if used in the offseason due to context indicators

 ## Key Features